countable-web/ops-manual/peopleops/COMMUNICATIONS_CHARTER.rst

 Slack Hygiene
 ~~~~~~~~~~~~~

+Slack is for asynchronous, non-critical, informal coordination and updates.

 Use the following notification setting.
 You should only be notified when
 people direct message or mention you, and only during your work hours.
 |Slack Notification Setting|